bhargavreddy2003/bhargavreddy2003/README.md

 <h1 align="center">Hi 👋, I'm Bhargav Reddy, an Electronics and Communication Engineering (ECE) student with a strong passion for computer science, problem-solving, and web development.
-My interest lies in leveraging technology to create innovative and efficient solutions.Contributed to the eAppsys project, enhancing the system's functionality and user experience.</h1>
+My interest lies in leveraging technology to create innovative and efficient solutions.</h1>

 - 📫 How to reach me **mvsbhargavreddy@gmail.com**